ashishsen003/blog-app/README.md

 7. Install dependencies `npm install or yarn install`
 8. Start the backend Server `npm run dev`
 9. This will run backend server on `PORT: 3000`
-10. Set up environment variables (details provided in `.env.example`)
-- Copy the `.env.example` file to a new file named `.env`.
-- Replace the placeholder values in the `.env` file with your actual environment variables.
-- Never commit your `.env` file to version control to avoid exposing sensitive information.

 ## Usage